colmap/colmap/doc/cli.rst

 ======================

 The command-line interface provides access to most of COLMAP's functionality for automated scripting.
-Each core functionality uses a different executable inside the ``./src/exe/*`` folder.
+Each core functionality uses a different executable that is accessible through ``colmap COMMAND`` if you installed COLMAP or inside the ``src/exe/*`` folder if you run COLMAP from the build folder.

 Example
 -------